thinkshout/drupal-project/.circleci/README.md

-Prescriptive Circle configuration:
-- [ ] If you aren't getting the latest build of our container, you can force the version using the "docker: image:" in `.circle/config.yml` by adding the commit ID.
-You can found out the latest ID by running `docker pull thinkshout/nginx-php-fpm:php70` on your local machine.
-To do this, replace:

-`       - image: thinkshout/nginx-php-fpm`

-with

-`       - image: thinkshout/nginx-php-fpm:php71`

 Steps to get items to deploy to Pantheon:
 - [ ] On Pantheon, set up a Pantheon site.
 - [ ] In the repo, give `env.dist` a TERMINUS_SITE and TS_HOST_REPO